theonetruenerd/VenusLibraryDocumentation/docs/source/Labware_Properties.rst

   :return: None
   :rtype: N/A

-.. py:function:: Get_StackHeight(device io_instrument, sequence i_sequenceLabware, variable o_labwareStackHeight)
+.. ven:function:: Get_StackHeight(device io_instrument, sequence i_sequenceLabware, variable o_labwareStackHeight)

   This function outputs the stack height of the specified labware at the first position of a given sequence.